 Clara Savory (1846-1923)

 Clara Savory was a temperance librarian.
-A prominent member of the local branch of the Women’s Christian Temperance Movement, Savory pioneered the “booze to books” idea in Boulder, providing a reading room at Spruce and Broadway, where folks could socialize, read and discuss ideas — sans alcohol.
+What the heck is that, you ask?
+Well, as a prominent member of the local branch of the Women’s Christian Temperance Movement, Savory pioneered the idea of substituting reading for drinking, or “booze to books,” in Boulder.
+She helped provide a reading room at Spruce and Broadway, where folks could socialize, read and discuss ideas — sans alcohol.
 She opened Boulder’s first library in 1907, after petitioning and winning a grant from Andrew Carnegie, and served as its librarian for 19 years.

 Live Her Legacy: Visit Savoy’s library, now known as Carnegie Library for Local History, which houses a wonderful collection of Boulder historical photos and documents.

 In 1878, Mary Rippon arrived on campus at the newly founded University of Colorado in Boulder to teach grammar, French, German and mathematics.
 She was the first woman to land a faculty position at the university and is speculated to be the first woman to teach men at any state university.
 She was eventually promoted to chair of the Department of Germanic Languages and Literature and effectively served as a dean of the women students, providing them with guidance, educational and sometimes even financial support.
 When she was 37, she took a student 12 years her junior as her lover.
 They had a child together, a fact that, along with the relationship, was kept a secret from the community to protect Rippon's career.